 Alessandro Albani put together an unsavory biography of Piazza, which he quickly circulated, and Cardinal Scotti went around accusing Piazza of being a supporter of Jansenist doctrines.
 Argument went on into the next day, but finally Albani had twenty-four votes, ten for Fabbroni (he announced) and fourteen for Orsini.
 Piazza could not advance to the Throne of Peter.

 Cardinal Luis Belluga, Bishop of Cartagena, arrived in Rome on Saturday, May 13, and entered Conclave in the evening of Sunday, May 14 [Diario ordinario 1061, in data delli 20 Maggio, 1724, p.
 2].
-More significantly,Cardinal Carlos de Borja-Centelles (Patriarch of the West Indes) also arrived, at last, on May 14, and entered Conclave in the evening of Monday, May 15.
-He carried the latest instructions from Madrid.
-(Petruccelli, 44) They were said to be hostile to Piazza.
+More significantly,Cardinal Carlos de Borja-Centelles (Patriarch of the West Indies) also arrived, at last, on May 14, and entered Conclave in the evening of Monday, May 15.
+He carried the latest instructions from Madrid [Petruccelli, 44].
+They were said to be hostile to Piazza.
 Cienfuegos immediately wrote to Vienna in exaspiration, demanding either plenary powers or help.
-The return courier arrived on the evening of May 28, with an order from the Emperor not to break with Albani but to come to an agreement with him on a choice (Petruccelli, 46).
+The return courier arrived on the evening of Sunday, May 28, with an order from the Emperor not to break with Albani but to come to an agreement with him on a choice [Petruccelli, 46].
 At the same time a courier arrived from Paris with news for Cardinal Rohan of the death of his nephew.
 A chance word of Rohan to Del Giudice in compliment to Orsini caused Del Giudice, who was a secret partisan of Orsini, to invite Rohan to think seriously about Orsini, who had already received fourteen votes.
 Fabbroni, Vallemani, and Tolomei, inspired by Del Giudice, wondered why the cardinals should not take seriously the votes for Orsini which Albani had certainly authorized just to show his power.

 When Cardinal Cienfuegos was approached, he could only say that he had no instructions on Orsini, and was waiting for a courier.
 To attempt to convince Cienfuegos, it was pointed out that Orsini was a Neapolitan, and thus an Imperial subject who had fiefs and supporters in the Kingdom of Naples.
 Cienfuegos replied that Orsini was a monk, was too zealous, and had stirred up his diocese of Benevento.
 The cardinals replied that he and his Emperor would be left behind on the morrow.

-In the morning scrutiny of May 29, Orsini received thirty votes, six short of the two-thirds majority.
+In the morning scrutiny of Monday, May 29, Orsini received thirty votes, six short of the two-thirds majority.
 Cienfuegos would only give way after consulting with the representatives of the other Crowns and with Albani.
 Then Cardinals Tolomei, Belluga and Albani had to convince Orsini to accept; this took three hours.
 Finally, at the afternoon scrutiny, which actually took place around the dinner hour, Vincenzo Maria Cardinal Orsini de Gravina, OP, Cardinal Bishop of Porto, was elected with 52 votes; his own went to Cardinal Paolucci [Diario ordinario 1065, in data delli 31 Maggio, 1724, pp. 17-18].
 When he was approached by Cardinal del Giudice, the senior Cardinal Bishop, Cardinal Giacomo Boncompagni, the senior Cardinal Priest, and Cardinal Benedetto Pamphili, the Senior Cardinal Deacon, accompanied by the Camerlengo, who posed the traditional question, "Acceptasne electionem?", Cardinal Orsini hesitated for some time, in the midst of tears.
 Finally, at the urging of Cardinal Tolomei, he said the required words [Diario ordinario 1065, in data delli 31 Maggio, 1724, p.
 4].
 He took the name Benedict XIII.
 The Act of Acceptance was drawn up by Msgr.
 Gambarucci, the principal Master of Ceremonies, who was also a Protonotary Apostolic.
 After his change of costume, Pope Benedict was presented with the new Fisherman's Ring by the Camerlengo, Cardinal Albani.

 Lorenzo Cardella, Memorie storiche de' cardinali della Santa Romana Ecclesia Tomo Ottavo (Roma: Pagliarini 1794).